cynteo/cab-public-docs/content/guides/priority-mapping.md

 When an Azure alert fires, you can verify the priority mapping worked correctly:

-### Check the SolarWinds Incident
+### Check the ITSM Incident

-1. Open SolarWinds Service Desk
+1. Open your ITSM platform
 2. Find the incident created from the alert
 3. Verify the priority field matches expectations